 Sunday, August 9, 2015

 I really had a hard time finding much information about this brand.
-No real cool history on the webpage, not wiki page, no historic names to search.
+There is no real cool history on the webpage, not the wiki page, and no historical names to search.
 From the websitehttp://www.rockymountainsoda.com/rocky-mountain-root-beer/

-Now for the review.
-NOTE: This was not a twist off top and even with an opener; it was not easy to open!
-(Click here for rating criteria information)
+NOTE: This was not a twist off top; even with an opener, it took work to open!

 Ingredients: Carbonated Colorado water, rocky mountain beet sugar, natural flavors, and potassium sorbate as a preservative